 What Is Laparoscopic Liver Cyst Unroofing

 In the modern era of liver surgery, laparoscopic liver cyst unroofing has become the standard treatment for symptomatic large hepatic cysts.
 It is a technically straightforward operation with excellent efficacy and long-term outcomes.
-An open liver operation is now obsolete for this disease.
-Liver transplant surgery is not a part of treatment algorithm for large symptomatic liver cysts, since it is rarely associated with liver dysfunction.
+An open liver cyst operation is now obsolete for this disease.
+Liver transplant surgery is not a part of the treatment algorithm for large symptomatic liver cysts since it is rarely associated with liver dysfunction.

-While the majority of liver surgeon/liver specialist/transplant surgeon perform the liver cyst unroofing operation using the multiport conventional laparoscopic technique, Dr. Iswanto Sucandy performs this operation through a single incision in the umbilicus.
-This is called laparoendoscopic single site liver cyst unroofing.
-By creating only a single incision in the umbilicus, physiologic insults to the body can be minimized and cosmetic results can be optimized.
-Laparoscopic instruments including camera, graspers, cutting device, stapler, and liver ultrasound can be inserted through this single opening.
-Excellent outcome, remnant liver hypertrophy, and resolution of symptoms are expected after this operation.
+While the majority of liver surgeons/liver specialists/transplant surgeons perform laparoscopic unroofing hepatic cyst operations, Dr. IswantoSucandy performs this operation through a single incision in the umbilicus.
+This is called a laparoendoscopic single-site unroofing liver cyst procedure.
+By creating only a single incision in the umbilicus, physiologic insults to the body can be minimized, and cosmetic results can be optimized.
+Laparoscopic instruments, including cameras, graspers, cutting devices, stapler, and liver ultrasound, can be inserted through this single opening.
+After laparoscopic hepatic cyst removal operation, excellent outcome, remnant liver hypertrophy, and resolution of symptoms are expected.
 Only a single dressing in the umbilicus will be needed postoperatively.

 It is essential to see an experienced liver surgeon to treat large symptomatic hepatic cysts.
-In our liver surgery center, Dr. Iswanto Sucandy and his team perform this operation frequently.
-Even in patients with prior multiple abdominal operations (including open operations), minimally invasive technique can still be offered safely with excellent outcomes.
+In our liver surgery center, Dr. IswantoSucandy and his team perform this operation frequently.
+Even in patients with prior multiple abdominal operations (including open operations), the minimally invasive technique can still be offered safely with excellent outcomes.